charakageethal/grammar2fix/README.md

 # How to run GRAMMAR2FIX

 To repat the experiments related to oracle accuracy and labelling effort, GRAMMAR2FIX needs Python 3.7.2 or greater.
-If it is not available, use the following commands to install in linux.
+If it is not available, use the following commands to install it in linux.

 ```
 apt-get update
-apt-get -y install wget
+apt-get -y install git wget
 pushd \tmp
 wget https://www.python.org/ftp/python/3.7.2/Python-3.7.2.tar.xz
 tar -xf Python-3.7.2.tar.xz